I am a space physicist and I specialize in the study of the upper

 William Longley, PhD

-(Assistant Research Professor, He/Him) - Plasma and Thomson scatter
+(Assistant Research Professor) - Plasma and Thomson scatter

 expert!